Boulevard Blog

 Financial projections

 Business plans for a barbershop would be incomplete without financial projections.
 One of your primary responsibilities is to figure out your business’ earning potential and budget, then distill that into a digestible format.
+Financial projections should demonstrate how your barber shop plans to generate revenue and reach profitability over time.

 First, calculate your expenses, including equipment, rent, salaries, and anything else you might need to get off the ground.
 Break those into two categories: initial and operating costs.
 Next, estimate your clients per day, average sales price, and additional product sales to forecast revenue.
 Be conservative and use your market analysis to determine a reasonable amount for each number.
 Finally, calculate your break-even point and a few alternate scenarios to show when you’ll become profitable and what the protocols are if you miss your targets.